Bruneck city

 T

-The city of Bruneck
+The town of Bruneck

 View from the city to the town gate | © Hannes Niederkofler